 There is a strong presumption against closing proceedings, and the Department foresees very few cases in which closure would be warranted.
 Only when a closed proceeding is plainly essential to the interests of justice should a Government attorney seek authorization from the Deputy Attorney General to move for or consent to closure of a judicial proceeding.
 Government attorneys should be mindful of the right of the public to attend judicial proceedings and the of the Department's obligation to the fair administration of justice.

 Any request for authorization to move for or consent to closure, in addition to setting forth the relevant and procedural background, should include a detailed explanation of the need for closure, addressing each of the factors set forth in 28 C.F.R. § 50.9(c)(1)-(6).
 In particular, the request should address in detail how an open proceeding will create a substantial likelihood of danger to specified individuals; how ongoing investigations will be jeopardized; or how a person's right to a fair trial will be impaired.
 The request must also consider reasonable alternatives to closure, such as delaying the proceeding, if possible, until the reasons justifying closure cease to exist.
-The applicable form is in the Criminal Resource Manual at 161.
+An applicable form is available to Department attorneys.